ETH-NEXUS/smnrp/README.md

 Your web application files need to be generated into the docker volume `web_root` that needs to be mapped to `/web_root`.

-> Essential is the `smnrp_live` volume.
-You should always bind mount this one to `/etc/letsencrypt/live` otherwise smnrp may create too many requests to let's encrypt.
+> Essential is the `smnrp-data` volume.
+You should always bind mount this one to `/etc/letsencrypt` otherwise smnrp may create too many requests to let's encrypt.